Do you have a question about the Sacramento Zoo? Explore the answers to our frequently asked questions below!

 FAQ’s for Plan-Ahead Pricing

 Plan-Ahead Pricing means that different days and times have different prices based on several factors, including capacity, seasonality, and how many people are interested in that time.
 In general, prices for periods with higher estimated attendance will be reflected in a higher price.
 This allows us to more evenly spread-out visitors and help provide a consistent and positive guest experience.

 The Sacramento Zoo’s pricing calendar lists the price for the next 60 days.
 Guests are encouraged to explore the calendar to find a day that fits both their schedule and their budget.
 Click the date you want to visit to purchase the tickets for that date.
 Please note that prices may change daily, so you must lock in the price by purchasing your ticket online.
 If you run into technical difficulties, call Member and Visitor Services at (916) 808-5888.

 Plan-Ahead Pricing is the result of more than a year of research and collaboration with expert economists who studied our institution and community.
 Ticket prices fluctuate based on several factors including weather, day of week, holidays, local events, and attendance patterns.

 Purchasing a ticket online in advance offers the lowest possible price for the date selected to visit.
-The Sacramento Zoo will post tickets 60 days out, with new tickets posted on Wednesdays.
+The Sacramento Zoo will post tickets 60 days out, with new tickets posted on Mondays.
 To view a calendar of current ticket prices, please visit the Pricing Calendar page on our website.